barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I am a {Software Engineer | Data Scientist | Machine Learning} with a palpable passion and keen eye for building models that fix problems and sharing knowledge.
+I am a ** Software Engineer | Data Scientist | Machine Learning Engineer** with a palpable passion and keen eye for building models that fix problems and sharing knowledge.

 I am eager to join new Data Science, and Machine Learning challenges to learn and use my expertise to solve problems and help companies achieve their goals.